JobsonAlmeida/Level-Control/README.md

 The program was created using ZelioSoft2 software, which is one of the software created by Schneider Electrics for Ladder programming on their Zelio series PLCs.

-The ladder program is shown bellow
+The ladder program is shown below

 <p align="center">
 <img src="images/ladder_program.png"  alt="Requirements" height="auto align="left" />